semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 As you can see, the document `Arya Stark` has a field named `weapons`, that contains two objects.
-The first one is a sword (the famous sword named "Needle"), and the second one is an axe named "My beloved Axe" (thanks to my imagination for this name).
+The first one is a sword (the famous sword named "Needle"), and the second one is an axe named "My beloved Axe" (thanks to my imagination for this - very original - name).

-If you index this document in the cluster, without precising in the mapping that the field `weapons` is *nested* type, then the indexed document will look like this:
+If you index this document in the cluster, without specifying in the mapping that the field `weapons` is of *nested* type, then the indexed document will look like this:

 {% highlight json %}
 {
-    "_id": "Arya Stark"
+    "_id": "Arya Stark",
     "house": "Stark",
     "gender": "female",
     "age":17,